 The next logical consideration after knowing how to locate your conversion rate for your products on Amazon is to want to evaluate your product performance against a benchmark or standard.

 When looking at conversion rates for products on Amazon, one of the most significant factors is competitiveness.

-For example, we would expect a cell phone case to typically have a much lower conversion rate than a more niche product.
+For example, we would expect a cellphone case to typically has a much lower conversion rate than a more niche product.